ka8725/migration_data/README.md

 ## Testing migrations

-To keep your migrations working don't forget to write test foe them.
+To keep your migrations working don't forget to write tests for them.
 Possible `RSpec` test for the migration looks like this:

 ```ruby